 Preparing Students for the 21st Century Economy

 The path to success for our students is high quality education from pre-K to post-grad.
-Ensuring a strong core of STEM subjects (Science, Technology, Engineering, and Mathematics) before college give our students the foundation they need to flourish in San Diego’s internationally known research universities and lead our innovation economy in the years to come.
+Ensuring a strong core of STEM subjects (Science, Technology, Engineering, and Mathematics) before college gives our students the foundation they need to flourish in San Diego’s internationally known research universities so they can lead our innovation economy in the years to come.

 That’s why I’ve supported grants to build tech infrastructure in our schools and for renewable energy education programs that help students train for jobs building and maintaining our green energy systems.

 San Diego has built an economic incubator for the biotech industries that are critical to our growing economy.
 By investing in the next generation now, we can ensure that they are ready to not only succeed, but innovate and lead San Diego forward.

 Keeping College Affordable

 I am a product of student loans, and know that my achievements would not have been possible if these loans weren’t available to kids – and millions like me – who might not otherwise have been able to afford to pay for a four-year university.
 America invested in me, and now I want to make sure these same opportunities are there for my children’s generation and those who follow.